 The College awards a variety of scholarships each academic year.
-Students awarded an Institutional Scholarship are recommended to be enrolled full-time (12 credits) each semester.
+Students awarded an Institutional Scholarship are required to be enrolled full-time (12 credits) each semester.
 The following scholarships are available for new freshmen and new transfer students.
-These scholarships are awarded based on academic performance (High School/College GPA, SAT/ACT scores and high school class rank) at the time of admission.
-Students must maintain enrollment, each term and achieve the minimum GPA requirements to be eligible for the annual renewal of their scholarship.
+These scholarships are awarded based on academic performance (High School/College GPA and SAT/ACT scores) at the time of admission.
+Students must maintain full-time enrollment (12 credits) each term and achieve the minimum GPA requirements to be eligible for the annual renewal of their scholarship.
 Awards are available to be renewed for up to eight semesters (four years).
 While many students will qualify for multiple sources of aid, Nebraska Christian College of Hope International University limits institutional grants and scholarships to one of each per student.